julia-actions/julia-downgrade-compat/README.md

 With `deps` mode, if Foo v1.0.0 is incompatible with Bar v1.0.0, the resolver will find an alternative solution like Foo v1.0.0 + Bar v1.1.0.
 Your tests will pass, but you won't know that your stated lower bounds are incompatible.

 With `forcedeps` mode, the action will error because Bar resolved to v1.1.0 instead of v1.0.0.
 This tells you that you need to update your compat to `Bar = "1.1"` to accurately reflect the minimum compatible version.

+Note that, when you use `forcedeps`, you usually need to `skip` the stdlibs.

 ## How it works